RishithaPatel1816/COA/RISCV.md

 - Shift right logical vs Shift right arithematic
    - Logical will not shift with sign but Arithematic is sign extension
 ![image](https://github.com/user-attachments/assets/0b21d99b-ddda-4457-b7ca-7e8c2d581e38)
+- Opcode for arithematic operations is **0110011**.
+- Add/sub or srl/sra will have same funct3 and diff funct7.
+- Based on that we will use muxes and know which operations has to be performed.

 #### I-type Instructions
 ![image](https://github.com/user-attachments/assets/9507c599-ad27-4777-9680-c01aa8ae4c2e)
 - immediate is sign extended and is of 12 bits so if we add something like 0xfff (thinking it as positive val but assembly lang will consider it as -1 and subtracts it (since it has sign extension).
+- Opcode for Immediate type Instructions is **0010011**
+- Do note that only the 6th bit from right is different in I-type and R-type (i.e op[5]).
+- Various operations like addi,xori,andi,ori,srli,srai,slli can be performed.
+- Immediate is sign extended and is of 12 bits.

 ## Instructions for Data Transfer
 - A command that moves data between memory and registers is data transfer instruction.